Finnish film wins in France

 The Eternal Road was awarded the prestigious Atlas d’argent – Prix du Public at the festival.

-“The Audience Award is the highest honour that film-makers can get,” stated the film’s producer, Ilkka Matila.
+“The Audience Award is the highest honour that film-makers can get,” stated the film’s producer, Ilkka Matila, in a release.
 “The film has been garnering awards from its festival screenings, including the Youth Jury Award at Waterloo Historical Film Festival last month.”

 “The story touches viewers of all ages around the world,” he added.